JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 title: Getting Started
 ---

-Adding Gradle build support to an IntelliJ Platform Plugin requires a recent distribution the Gradle build system and IntelliJ IDEA.
+Adding Gradle build support to an IntelliJ Platform Plugin requires a recent distribution to the Gradle build system and IntelliJ IDEA (Community or Ultimate).

 ### 1.0.
 Download and install Gradle